Overview of the Core Enterprise Security Levels

 Organizations can design and implement dedicated roadmaps to elevate their security level.
 The best option is to build a tailored roadmap that is based on a specific business case (industry, data value, business needs, etc.), as well as the security assessment insights and custom threat modeling results.
 This is an optimal approach, as the required security level depends on the company’s size, services/products, business processes, and budget constraints, which makes reaching an entirely Highly Secure level across all segments rather challenging, or even unnecessary.
 The key goal is to move away from the Basic/Entry levels and build a blend of Challengers/Mature/Highly Secure levels that resonates with the company’s needs.

 The table below demonstrates an example roadmap that Infopulse developed for a large-scale European manufacturer with presence in over 30 countries and 3,500+ employees.
-The boxes colored in yellow indicate the client’s initial security level across different segments, and the green ones show the levels that we aimed to achieve.
+Yellow ticks indicate the client’s initial security level across different segments, and the green ones show the levels that we aimed to achieve.

 Eventually, Infopulse helped the client switch from a primarily “Entry” level to a combination of Mature and Highly Secure levels and strengthen its security posture with a 24/7 SOC enhanced with a cloud-based SIEM/SOAR.